gandalf-qubic/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-for-January-and-February.md

 With a stable moderation framework and a well-defined server structure now in place, Discord is operationally prepared to accommodate renewed growth while preserving a constructive and organized community environment.

 ## 🏛️ Governance
-In recent months, the governance structure based on the Community Quorum has been consolidating its importance, and proposals are becoming increasingly common for addressing day-to-day situations.
-* Community Support and Moderators’ representation within the Community Quorum, complemented by the perspective and suggestions of admins, provides greater plurality and representativeness.

-* The rest of the community is invited to participate in polls concerning community decisions.
-While the authority to modify or update rules lies with the Community Quorum, community polls serve as a reflection of collective sentiment and are crucial when controversial decisions arise.
-Community Management acts as the operational arm that translates governance outcomes into enforceable moderation actions and clear community-wide communication.
-This role ensures that decisions made through the Community Quorum are consistently applied across Discord and Telegram, preserving governance continuity and trust.

-* Guidelines and moderation policies have evolved through community feedback, public polls, and Community Quorum discussions.
-As the community matures, we aim to make polls a legitimate tool for shaping and adapting the shared framework across our social networks.
-In this regard, a new polling application will soon be released by the ecosystem team to help better reflect community sentiment based on Qubic stake.
+We are encouraged by the growing use of the **#community-team** channel, where an increasing number of discussions and disagreements are being constructively resolved through open dialogue rather than escalation.
+This trend reflects a healthier communication culture and a stronger sense of shared responsibility within the ecosystem.

+In parallel, work is underway to introduce a new **feedback structure** accessible outside of Discord and Telegram, allowing community members to submit structured feedback directly to the Community Management Team.
+This initiative aims to lower participation barriers, improve inclusivity and strengthen the feedback loop between governance, moderation and the wider community.
+Development of this structure is ongoing.

+Over the past months, community-driven governance has continued to mature with the Community Quorum increasingly serving as a practical decision-making layer for everyday operational matters.
+The active involvement of Community Support and Moderators within the Quorum, together with administrative input, has strengthened balance, transparency and representational diversity.

+While the authority to define and amend rules remains with the Community Quorum, broader community participation is facilitated through polls that capture collective sentiment—particularly in sensitive or debated situations.
+Community Management plays a key execution role by translating governance outcomes into consistent moderation practices and clear communication across Discord and Telegram.

 ## 🧾 Budget breakdown